-The Tulsa, Oklahoma Race Riot was one of the worst urban racial conflicts in United States history.
-Two days of violence in 1921 by whites against blacks left an estimated 50 people dead, hundreds injured, and more than 1,000 black owned homes and businesses destroyed.
+The Tulsa, Oklahoma Race Massacre was one of the worst urban racial conflicts in United States history.
+Two days of violence by whites against Blacks left an estimated 50 people dead, hundreds injured, and more than 1,000 Black-owned homes and businesses destroyed.

 The riot, which began on May 31, 1921, was initiated by an incident that happened the day before.
-On the morning of May 30, a black man named Dick Rowland stepped into Tulsa’s Drexel Building to use the restroom.
-The elevator operator was a young white girl named Sarah Page.
+On the morning of May 30, a Black man named Dick Rowland stepped into Tulsa’s Drexel Building to use the restroom.
+The elevator operator was a young white woman named Sarah Page.
 A scream was heard from inside the elevator, and Rowland ran out.
-While there is no conclusive evidence, it was the general belief of white Tulsans that Rowland attempted to assault Page.
+While there was no conclusive evidence, but whites in Tulsa believed that Rowland attempted to assault Page.

 The total number of people killed during the riot is debatable – estimates range from 27 to over 250.
-It is generally believed that the number of white deaths have been under-estimated.
+It is generally believed that the number of deaths has been under-estimated.